Non-Disclosure Agreement (NDA)

 Confidential Information

 Define what information is to be considered confidential.
-It may be business plans, pricing, technical data, customer lists, inventions-proprietary or any sensitive information that is communicated either orally or in writing.
-Be specific about what will be protected and also specify any exceptions to protect if such information is a matter of public record or publicly known.
+It may be business plans, pricing, technical data, customer lists, inventions—proprietary or any sensitive information that is communicated either orally or in writing.
+Be specific about what will be protected and also specify any exceptions to protection if such information is a matter of public record or publicly known.

 Protection of Confidential Information

 Describe the Recipient’s duties as far as protecting the information from unauthorized disclosure.
 These duties include reasonable control measures to prevent disclosure and shall also include giving notice to the Owner if such disclosure occurs.
+These obligations apply across most NDA agreements, whether one-way or two-way.

 Unauthorized Disclosure and Injunctions